 Virginia burn injury attorneys

 Everyone has dealt with minor burns -- whether you forgot to put on sunscreen or brushed against a boiling pot.
 Unfortunately, burn injuries can quickly become severe, even life-threatening.
 Fire is a common after-effect from auto accidents, because gasoline is highly flammable.
 Or if a building is not properly maintained, you can come into contact with frayed wires and get electrical burns.

 Whatever the cause, you don’t deserve to suffer a burn because someone else wasn’t responsible.
 We at GibsonSingleton Virginia Injury Attorneys have seen firsthand the lasting impact that a burn can have.
-Although we can’t fix what has been done, we can at least work aggressively to get you the compensation you need to live a comfortable life.
-Contact us at (804) 413-6777 or toll-free at (855) 781-6777 today if your burn or your loved one’s burn was someone else’s fault.
+Although we can’t fix what has been done, we will work aggressively to get you the compensation you need to live a comfortable life.
+Contact us at (804) 203-0385 or toll-free at (855) 781-6777 today if your burn or your loved one’s burn was someone else’s fault.

 When someone says they’ve been burned, you might imagine the person accidentally touching something hot.
 But there are many other ways to be burned.
 Burns are often classified by the substance that caused the injury, because different substances require different treatments: